Ion Coulomb crystals: an exotic form of condensed matter: Out-of-equilibrium dynamics of ion Coulomb crystals

 An alternative strategy accelerates the process of equilibration by inducing effective mode-mode couplings with time-dependent electric fields \cite{Gorman:2014,Hou:2024}.
 This has been successfully applied to the equilibration between two modes of small ion crystals.
 Its extension to large ion crystals with widely separated bandwidths of many modes is an area of current investigation.

 We conclude by discussing temperature measurement in rf-traps.
 Temperature is determined by extracting the kinetic energy associated with the rf-driven coherent micromotion, which is typically several orders of magnitude larger than the thermal motion.
-This can be done, e.g., in Molecular Dynamics (MD) simulations, by recording the change in the individual ion velocities at the same phase of the rf fields over time \cite{Schiffer:2000}.
-By such MD simulations, one can also obtain knowledge of the heating of the Coulomb crystals due to the rf drive \cite{Bluemel:1989,Schiffer:2000,Tarnas:2013,Nam:2014}.
-In experiments with 3D Coulomb crystals, where the kinetic energies of the individual ions (or equivalently the various normal mode excitations) are difficult to measure, comparison between the experimentally measured fluorescence images and the ones generated from MD simulations are often a practical way to estimate the temperature~\cite{Ostendorf:2006,Okada:2010,Kiethe:2021}.
+This can be done, e.g., by recording in molecular dynamics simulations the change in the individual ion velocities at the same phase of the rf fields over time \cite{Schiffer:2000}.
+In this way, one can also gain knowledge of the heating of the Coulomb crystals due to the rf drive \cite{Bluemel:1989,Schiffer:2000,Tarnas:2013,Nam:2014,Poindron:2023}.
+In experiments with 3D Coulomb crystals, where the kinetic energies of the individual ions (or equivalently the various normal mode excitations) are difficult to measure, comparison between the experimentally measured fluorescence images and the ones generated from molecular dynamics simulations are often a practical way to estimate the temperature~\cite{Ostendorf:2006,Okada:2010,Kiethe:2021}.